LaineZ/bcop/README.md

 1. If you run on Linux you need install these audio libs: ``libaudio``, ``libasound2``, ``libxcb-shape0-dev``, ``libxcb-xfixes0-dev``
    1. On Ubuntu/Debian you can install with this command: ``sudo apt install libaudio-dev libasound2-dev libxcb-shape0-dev libxcb-xfixes0-dev``
-   2. On Void linux you can install with this command ``sudo xbps-install alsa-lib libxcb-devel``
+   2. On Void linux you can install with this command ``sudo xbps-install alsa-lib-devel libxcb-devel``
 2. Run this command: ``cargo install --git https://github.com/LaineZ/bc_rs.git``
 3. DONE!
 You can run in CLI/TUI Mode by instructions above